almereyda/awesome-starred/README.md

 ## Java

+- [BIMserver](https://github.com/opensourceBIM/BIMserver) - The open source BIMserver platform
+- [airbyte](https://github.com/airbytehq/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.
 - [ccnx](https://github.com/ProjectCCNx/ccnx) - THIS REPOSITORY IS NO LONGER MAINTAINED.
 IT HAS BEEN COMPLETELY REPLACED BY https://github.com/PARC/CCNx_Distillery
 - [jslt](https://github.com/schibsted/jslt) - JSON query and transformation language
 - [SmartPaperScan](https://github.com/KePeng1019/SmartPaperScan) - this is an android project write in kotlin which detect paper or rectangle by opencv, you can take a picture and crop it